Skip to content

 The 60Hz display is a genuine weakness that Apple should be embarrassed about in 2026.
 But it’s not enough to overcome the Air’s overwhelming advantages in every other category.

-If someone asks us “what laptop should I get?” — and they don’t have highly specific needs — the answer is the MacBook Air M4.
-It has been since launch, and nothing on the market has challenged that position.
+If someone asks us “what laptop should I get?” — and they don’t have highly specific needs — the answer was the MacBook Air M4.
+It has been since launch — until the MacBook Air M5 arrived in March 2026.

-Check MacBook Air M4 price on Amazon (paid link) (paid link)
+Check MacBook Air M4 price on Amazon (discounted) (paid link) (paid link)

 Buy on Amazon